Cheapest Food to Buy: Best List of 57 Budget Foods

 Celery is a crunchy, low-calorie vegetable rich in vitamins and minerals, including vitamin K, folate, and potassium.
 Celery also contains antioxidants that may contribute to its potential health benefits, such as reducing inflammation and improving heart health.

-36) Bell peppers
+36) Bell Peppers

 Bell peppers, also known as sweet peppers, come in a variety of colors like red, green, orange, and yellow.
 Stuffed peppers are a popular dish and make for a delicious side or main meal.